aswanabidin/aswanabidin/README.md

 Hi, I'm Aswan as a Software Engineer.
 <br/>
-I'm an experienced software engineer who constantly seeks out innovative solutions to everyday problems.
-In my five years in this tech industry, I've honed my analytical thinking and collaboration skills with other department, and I love working with a team.
-I've also had the opportunity to serve as the software engineer lead for more freelance projects.
+I'm a passionate Software Engineer who loves building impactful digital products and finding innovative solutions to real-world problems.
+With over seven years of experience in the tech industry, I’ve developed strong analytical thinking, cross-functional collaboration, and team leadership skills.
+I’ve also had the opportunity to lead several freelance software projects, driving them from concept to launch.
 <br/>
 <br/>

-**Talking About Personal Stuff:**
+**🌟 A Bit About Me:**

-- 💻 &nbsp; I have one application that was published on Play Store, I called [Qaaf Muslim](https://play.google.com/store/apps/details?id=com.mumtaazstudio.qaaf_muslim&hl=id);
+- 💻 &nbsp; I’m the creator of [Qaaf Muslim](https://play.google.com/store/apps/details?id=com.mumtaazstudio.qaaf_muslim&hl=id), a mobile app available on the Play Store.
-- 🌱 &nbsp; I’m currently learning Kotlin Multiplatform, Compose Multiplatform, SwiftUI, and Python;
+- 🌱 &nbsp; Currently exploring Kotlin Multiplatform, Compose Multiplatform, SwiftUI, Python, and the world of AI Agents blending the vibe of coding with intelligent automation.
-- 💬 &nbsp; Ask me about anything, I am happy to help;
+- 💬 &nbsp; Always open to discuss anything about software development — happy to help and share ideas!
-- 📫 &nbsp; How to reach me: aswanabidin16@gmail.com;
+- 📫 &nbsp; Reach me at: aswanabidin16@gmail.com.

 <br/>